cornerstonejs/cornerstone3D/packages/docs/docs/contribute/documentation.md

 :::note Important
 Running the documentation server will probably fail complaining about the `example.md` file not being found.
 This is because the `example.md` file is created at build time and is not available in the repository.
-To fix this, you can run `yarn run docs:ci` to generate the `example.md` file, and then run the documentation server.
+To fix this, you can run it the first time with `yarn run dev` to generate the `example.md` file, and for subsequent runs you can run `yarn run start`
 :::